pest666/mythadder/README.txt

 *** SQL SCRIPT:

-I used phpmyadmin, but you can probably google how to run the mysql command line client, connect to your mythconverg database, and execute z_removeablevideos.sql.
+I used phpmyadmin, but you can probably google how to run the mysql command line client, connect to your mythconverg database, and execute removeablemedia.sql.

 The syntax should be (from your mysql backend) something like:

-mysql mythconverg -u mythtv -p z_removablevideos.sql
+mysql mythconverg -u mythtv -p removablemedia.sql

 ****************************************************************